Azure/azure-kusto-labs/kafka-integration/README.md

 - the labs that feature distributed modes of KafkaConnect also feature secure environments (**VNet injected** Kafka, Azure Databricks and Azure Data Explorer)
 - Dedicate at least 4-8 hours for each of the labs that features KafkaConnect in distrbuted mode

-# Labs on HDInsight Kafka 3.6
+# Standalone KafkaConnect with HDInsight Kafka 3.6

 | # | Focus |Environment | Details | Level |Time to complete |
 | :--- | :--- | :--- | :--- | :--- | :--- |